aimer63/fire/docs/config.md

 You specify correlations in between asset returns and inflation using a `[correlation_matrix]` parameter.
-This matrix controls the statistical dependence between assets and inflation.
+This matrix controls the statistical dependence in between assets and inflation.

 - The matrix must be square, symmetric and positive semi-definite, with 1.0 on the diagonal.
 - The order of assets is specified in the parameter `assets_order`.